This article will answer some frequently asked questions about the NBN.

 If you have a device which is only an ADSL modem – normally these only have one Ethernet/LAN port on their rear panel – then you can either connect a computer or laptop directly to your NTD, or to an Ethernet data port in your wall.
 This is fine if you only have one device in your home.
 If you wish to connect multiple devices – laptops, game consoles, mobile phones – to your NBN connection, you will need a router which is NBN-ready.

 If you already own a router then we suggest that you check with its manufacturer to see if it is capable of supporting the NBN.
-If you are looking for a new router to purchase, iiNet offers several great options in this area, such as our BoB™ series of routers, as well as the Budii™ home hub.
+If you are looking for a new router to purchase, iiNet offers some great options in this area, such as our Budii™ series of modem/routers.

 You can check them all out here.